rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ## Prerequisites, Assumptions, and General Notes

-* A vSphere environment available, and a user with granted access.
+* A vSphere environment is available, and a user with granted access
-* An internal web server to store files.
+* An internal web server to store files
-* Web access to the Rocky Linux repositories.
+* Web access to the Rocky Linux repositories
-* An ISO of Rocky Linux.
+* An ISO of Rocky Linux
-* An Ansible environment available.
+* An Ansible environment is available
-* It is assumed that you have some knowledge on each product mentioned.
+* It is assumed that you have some knowledge of each product mentioned.
 If not, dig into that documentation before you begin.
 * Vagrant is **not** in use here.
 It was pointed out that with Vagrant, an SSH key that was not self-signed would be provided.
 If you want to dig into that you can do so, but it is not covered in this document.

 ## Introduction